ollybolly/iNaturalist-Bioblitz-Data-Exploration/DATA_DIVE_GUIDE.md

 | `base_map_zoom` | Satellite base map zoom (13 to 15) | 14 |
 | `buffer_km` | Map extent around observations (km) | 2.5 |

-The base map is satellite imagery.
+The base map is Esri satellite imagery.
 There is no `map_provider` setting in this version.

 ### Run mode, caching and output